chriskevin/chriskevin/README.md

-### Hi, I'm Chris 👋👨‍💻
+<h1 align="center">Hi 👋, I'm Chris Sundberg 👨‍💻</h1>

-I am a software engineer currently working at Minna Technologies.
+<h3 align="center">Software Engineer @ Minna Technologies</h3>

 My belief is that software is one of many tools that can empower 💪 people 🧑🏿‍🤝‍🧑🏻 to solve almost any problem.
 However we are in the middle of a time with a lot of uncertainity.
 Absurd fragmentation of programming languages and ecosystem tools, a huge lack of mathematic and scientific formal principles and ignorance of program correctness.
 I know we can do better (✂️💩) and when we finally do, it is going to be awesome! 🌈

 #### So what do I suggest that we should focus more on?